JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     sudo adduser sysop

-I also like to add a standard, non-administrator user to the system as well for configuration testing like so:
+In addition to an administrative user, I also like to add a standard, non-administrator user to the system as well for configuration testing like so:

     sudo adduser user